CCOE brings back county spelling bee

-After a two-year hiatus because of the COVID-19 pandemic, the Colusa County Office of Education hosted the Colusa County Elementary Spelling Competition on Tuesday.
+After a two year hiatus because of the COVID-19 pandemic, the Colusa County Office of Education hosted the Colusa County Elementary Spelling Competition last week.

-Colusa County Office of Education Deputy Superintendent Aaron Heinz said 12 participants and their families gathered in the multipurpose room at the CCOE Education Village in Williams on Tuesday afternoon for the competition.
+Colusa County Office of Education Deputy Superintendent Aaron Heinz said 12 participants and their families gathered in the multipurpose room at the CCOE Education Village in Williams on the afternoon of March 1 for the competition.

 According to organizers, the Elementary Spelling Competition is open to all students currently attending fourth through sixth grade at a district school or district-recognized home school program.
 Two students from each grade level at each school are invited to participate, and competitors are chosen at the discretion of the districts.